-From the Latin meaning “for the form,” a pro forma is a financial report or statement that combines historical values with estimates of future or hypothetical events and conditions.
+From the Latin meaning “for the form”, a pro forma is a financial report or statement that combines historical values with estimates of future or hypothetical events and conditions.
 It works as a what-if or simulated type of financial report.
-Pro forma reports are often done to try to understand the possible impact of future events on the financial performance of an organization.
+Pro forma reports are often done to try to understand the possible impact of future events on the financial performance of an organisation.

 Profit and Loss Statement (P&L)

-A profit and loss statement (P&L) is a financial statement that summarizes financial performance by showing revenue, costs, and expenses incurred during a specified period of time.
+A profit and loss statement (P&L) is a financial statement that summarises financial performance by showing revenue, costs and expenses incurred during a specified period of time.
 Also known as the income statement, the P&L statement is one of the three primary financial statements that public companies must issue to shareholders and regulatory agencies.

-A profit center is a department, area, division, or group within a business that is responsible for generating profits from its own operations.
-It is measured as if it were its own business within the company and measures its revenues, expenses, and profit separately.
-The leader of a profit center normally has budgetary control and discretion to do what is necessary within the profit center to deliver profits to the company.
+A profit centre is a department, area, division or group within a business that is responsible for generating profits from its own operations.
+It is measured as if it were its own business within the company and measures its revenues, expenses and profit separately.
+The leader of a profit centre normally has budgetary control and discretion to do what is necessary within the profit centre to deliver profits to the company.

 - Return on Assets (ROA)

 - Gross Margin Ratio